Herrerian style: Historical development

 Most civic buildings erected in Madrid during the reign of Philip III and Philip IV continued the architectural guidelines of that palace.
 This is the case of the Palace of the Councils, the Santa Cruz Palace and the Casa de la Villa, all of Baroque bill, but with notable Herrerian reminiscent.
 The influence of Herrerian style is also visible in the expansion that, separately, had its distinctive spire pyramidal or "madrilian spire", with slate roofs.
 This item was adopted by many constructions after to 16th and 17th century, mainly in the bell towers and domes of the churches, and in many civil constructions.

 The 18th and 19th century meant the decline of this architectural movement.
 In the 20th century came to pick up, during the dictatorship of Francisco Franco.
-The Plaza de la Moncloa, in Madrid, chaired by Air Force headquarters, among many large constructions of the time, symbolizes the resurgence of Herrerian architecture.
+The Plaza de la Moncloa, in Madrid, anchored by the by Air Force headquarters, among many large constructions of the time, symbolizes the resurgence of Herrerian architecture.